skn3/forme/README.md

 ## <a name="helloWorld"></a> Hello World

-Forme is split into two main forms of operation. `.view()` and `.submit()`.
+Forme is split into two main modes of operation. `.view()` and `.submit()`.
 These are self explanatory modes our form may be in.
 For simplicities sake, lets start with a basic pseudo example.
 ```javascript
 const forme = require('forme');